...

 Are you interested in one or more social engineering solutions and want to strengthen the human firewall in a sustainable way?
 If so, please contact one of our account managers.

 In the information security triangle of process, technology and people, people are the most fallible.
 In many cases, humans are considered the weakest link in information security.
-It is essential to promote contitune training and awareness.
-By performing social engineering exercises, employees of your organization become more resilient in recognizing the techniques used and the organization can make humans the strongest link.
+By conducting social engineering exercises, employees of your organization become more resilient in recognizing known social engineering techniques and your organization can make human beings the very strongest link.

 Our ethical hackers use scenarios that are also used by real attackers in practice.
 We record the results in a clear, concise report.
-Discreet and anonymity of those involved is always guaranteed
+Discretion and anonymity of those involved is always guaranteed.

 Social engineering services in brief: phishing simulations and location tests